ccoenraets/salesforce-developer-workshop/index.md

 - Create Controller Extensions and Custom Controllers
 - Use JavaScript in Visualforce Pages
 - Authenticate using OAuth
+- Access Salesforce data from JavaScript using JavaScript Remoting
 - Create a Custom Application using the REST APIs
 - Create Unit Tests
 - Create Batch Processes